-In retrospect most of the very worst allergy seasons I have experienced have been accompanied by stressful situations.
+In retrospect the worst allergy seasons I’ve had have been accompanied by stressful situations.
 For instance I had horrendous allergies when I moved to Santa Fe and was preparing to teach 6th grade (I had not trained to be a teacher, rather I had studied philosophy and English.)

-Nutrition has Astonishing Results
+Astonishing Results of Nutrition

-About a decade after London I was back in Santa Fe and read Know Your Nutrition by Linda Clark.
+A decade after London I was back in Santa Fe and read Know Your Nutrition by Linda Clark.
 I hadn’t read about vitamins and minerals before, though I had read Culpepper on herbs over and over again when I found it among my roommate’s books when we lived on Berger Street.

-I did exactly that.
 The first thing I noticed was how long it took to eat all the right foods.
 Two grapefruits, for instance, nuts, an orange, I forget what else was on my list.
 But it took forever to clear the list each day.
 There was always something I was supposed to be eating.

 After I Drew the Wrong Conclusion

-B Complex Makes a Difference
+B-Complex Makes a Difference

-The next thing that happened was that I learned I had “profound vitamin B12 deficiency”.
+The next thing that happened was learning I had “profound vitamin B12 deficiency”.
 Not knowing any better I bought a MegaB complex from K-Mart.
 I bought the middle of the range, neither the very high dose nor the lowest.

 My Allergies Haven’t Come Back

-What B Complex didn’t do
+What B-Complex didn’t do

-Would B Complex help drug allergies?
+Would B-Complex help drug allergies?